Mirror-image life: Possibility of mirror-image life

-Controversy and concerns
+Potential risks

 In December 2024, 38 scientists, including several synthetic biology researchers and two Nobel laureates, warned that the creation of mirror-image life could cause "unprecedented and irreversible harm" to human health and ecosystems worldwide.
-The potential for mirror-image bacteria to escape immune defenses and invade natural ecosystems might lead to "pervasive lethal infections in a substantial fraction of plant and animal species, including humans."
+The reversed structure of mirror-image bacteria could allow them to evade many mechanisms critical for immunity and predation that have evolved to recognize natural-chirality structures.
+As a result, mirror-image bacteria could potentially escape immune defenses and invade natural ecosystems, leading to "pervasive lethal infections in a substantial fraction of plant and animal species, including humans."
 Given these risks, the scientists concluded that mirror-image organisms should not be created without compelling evidence of safety.
+As of January 2026, no researchers are known to be pursuing the creation of mirror life; several who had been pursuing it have since renounced it and signed on as coauthors on the 2024 paper.